What should I write about on my blog?

 - Let other staff members write about their own roles and plans.

-- Market research: ask your audience for their opinion
+- Ask your audience for their opinion.

 - Talk about your plans for the brand and ask for feedback.